AkimotoAyako/VisionTasker/readme.md

 Note to check that the gpu version of pytorch is used Model path: Put pre-trained models (target detection model and CLIP) under `pt_model/`

+### Input Method
+For text input on your phone, please refer to [ADBKeyBoard](https://github.com/senzhk/ADBKeyBoard) and install the corresponding applications on both your phone and computer.

 ## 🚀 Usage